 Pathways to this career

-- Complete a Postgraduate Diploma in Medical Ultrasound.
+- Complete a Graduate Diploma of Medical Ultrasound.

-- Advance your career or specialise in a particular area of sonography with a postgraduate medical imaging degree.
+- Advance your career or specialise in a particular area of sonography with a postgraduate degree in medical imaging or medical radiation.

 What does a sonographer do?